 Throughout Woodstock, visitors can access the river for many thrilling water activities.
-From canoeing and kayaking to fly fishing and swimming, there are so many ways to enjoy in this beautiful river that flows right through town.
+From canoeing and kayaking to fly fishing and swimming, there are many ways to enjoy this beautiful river flowing through town.

 If you’re looking to swim and spend the day on the river shores, the best access points include the lawn of the Woodstock History Center for wading, Elm Street Bridge, and between the Woodstock Recreation Center and the Little Theater for a great spot for families to hang out, enjoy the small rapids, and splash in the waist deep water.